Ontotext-AD/concept-extraction-docs/_posts/2014-10-21-release_CES_Cluster_v1.0.0.md

 * Keeps track of its dictionaries fingerprint;
 * Creates a pool of pipelines;
 * Serves extraction requests;
-* Ability to update it's Gazetteer and Metadata PR SPARQL queries;
+* Ability to update its Gazetteer and Metadata PR SPARQL queries;
 * Ability to reload the whole pipeline dictionary.

 #### Dynamic updates

-* Multiple retries on failed update, full dictionary reload is triggered after a limit is hit (configurable);
+* Multiple retries on failed update, full dictionary reload is triggered after a limit is  reached (configurable);
-* EUF plug-in keeps track of updated entities and serves changelists through special SPARQL queries;
+* The EUF plug-in keeps track of updated entities and serves changelists through special SPARQL queries;
-* Updates are kept track of via GraphDB's fingerprints.
+* Keeping track of updates via GraphDB's fingerprints.